 Would Xi be so crazy to tell Trump he can wipe out millions of American savers who have been peddled into these VIEs overnight?

 Essentially, every Chinese Variable Interest Entity you can think could theoretically go to $0.
 Just like that.
 Because the ability to invest in something like Alibaba on US exchanges in the first place only exists because of the Variable Interest Entity loophole.
 The key word here is loophole.
 And usually loopholes get exposed, closed, or debated.

-Now what’s really fascinating about this conundrum, is that there is no legal authority.
+Now what’s really fascinating about this conundrum is that there is no legal authority.
 If any of this were to happen, no one can sue anyone.
 There is no oversight for any US shareholders of Variable Interest Entities.
 Nothing.
 Unless maybe you want the US military to march overseas and get your money back.

 Now, I should be clear that I do not like fear mongering.
 I tend to champion buying dips and exposing the top callers.
 This isn’t supposed to be either of those two things.
-Instead, if anything, it’s meant to expose the packaging of these VIEs.
+Instead, if anything, it’s meant to expose the packaging and selling of these VIEs.